marczhan33/Born2beroot/README.md

 # Born2beroot
-A project to learn system administration
+A project to learn system administration.

+Please find the suject of this project in the directory 'Subject'